What is revenue management?

 Dynamic pricing (open pricing and over pricing)

-Dynamic pricing is a nimble revenue management approach that sees a hotelier adjust their room rates to reflect market demand.
+Dynamic pricing is a nimble revenue management solution approach that sees a hotelier adjust their room rates to reflect market demand.
 Instead of setting one room rate for an entire season, dynamic pricing considers demand factors like school holidays, public holidays and long weekends, local events and more to identify dates in a given period that will have higher demand, then set the highest room rate that a guest will be willing to pay.
 You need to be careful to avoid over pricing, however, as this can result in your rooms being empty at the most profitable times of year.

 Overbooking